Sujandar/Case-Study-Activity/README.md

 ### How does this company use technology to their advantage?
 Why are they considered a FinTech company?

 Coinbase relies on web3.0 and redundant blockchain infrastructure.
 It uses multi-cloud computing to generate an enterprise grade platform as a service.
 It utilizes the use of 50 technological products.
+AWS is the cloud company of choice by Coinbase.
 The end product is a platform that allowns consumers to buy and sell cryptocurrencys, amongst others.

 ### Why is this company exemplary in the FinTech space?
 What are their strengths and weaknesses?